sara-nl/clouddocs/VU-20171113/partA.markdown

 * Log in to the [UI](https://ui.hpccloud.surfsara.nl/)
 * Choose the *Storage* tab on the left menu of the screen and then _<i class="fa fa-cloud-download"></i> Apps_

-You will see a list of all the `apps` we have available.
-For the purposes of this course, we will make use of an Ubuntu 14.04.5 `app`.
+You will see a list of 'all' the `apps` we have available.
+For the purposes of this course, we will make use of an Ubuntu desktop 14.04.5 `app`.

 * Select the `appliance` with the name **ubuntu-14.04.5-desktop-20171102** (ID 99) by clicking on the tick-box next to it
 * Click on the OpenNebula button at the top of the screen